GeoGeo/Orthodem2xyzrgb/README.md

 - using SAGA, import point cloud from text file (use X,Y,Z format)
 - the point cloud viewer from Mapbox ( https://github.com/mapbox/pointcloud ).
 Use the "X Y Z R G B" option
 - QGIS, by using the "x,y,z,r,g,b" format with headers enabled, and loading in as a POINT layer from a CSV file

+To get you started there are a sample DSM and Orthomosaic in the plugin folder.